jeff4/bionotes.github.io/_comp/hst.md

 1. [Explanation of Cabal vs. Stack](https://gist.github.com/merijn/8152d561fb8b011f9313c48d876ceb07)
 1. [First steps for Haskell](https://www.haskell.org/ghcup/steps/)

+## Specifically using Homebrew to install Haskell
+* Looks like brew is not really the best option as of 2022.
+Best to go with GHCup.
+Read this [important 2022 answer](https://stackoverflow.com/questions/22499433/how-to-install-haskell-on-mac-os#comment130239140_73173644)
+* **brew install haskell-stack** from [this May 2020 Stack Overflow answer](https://stackoverflow.com/a/29247096).
 ## Other links
 * [2022 Stack Overflow](https://stackoverflow.com/questions/72056777/installing-ghcup-vs-vanilla-ghc-for-haskell) on GHCup vs. vanilla GHC
 * [2024 Reddit](https://www.reddit.com/r/haskell/comments/1aoaqxw/q_advantages_of_using_stack_vs_ghcup/) on Stack vs. GHCup